4 Decorating Lessons from Anthropologie

 Break out of the expected decorating box!
 Instead of being worried about what is right, proper, popular and acceptable in the world of decorating, Anthropologie pushes the envelope on creativity.
 They ignore all the rules.
 Animal heads on the wall?
 Check.
 Rubber hoses draped on a display?
 Ok.

 Cardboard murals?
 Why not?
-Recycled plastic bottle garland strung across the ceilling?
+Recycled plastic bottle garland strung across the ceiling?
 Check.
 Fabric bunched up haphazardly to make a table covering?
 Check.
 Giant dinosaur topiary?
 Fun!
 Wood crates or pallets for wall hangings or towels?
 Love that.

 Now, bear with the illustration here.
 I know Anthropologie is a store and what might work in a store might look kind of silly in a home.
 Or maybe the things they do just aren’t your style.
 But so what if “you wouldn’t do those things at your home”?
 What COULD you do?
 That is the question.